-Later, the same sleuths went on to convince the internet over 4,000 jews had taken a day off from work on 9/11 — a disinformation campaign that turned into a far-right conspiracy theory, in which some still believe to be true.
+Later, the same sleuths went on to convince the internet that over 4,000 Jews had taken a day off from work on the morning preceding 9/11, a disinformation campaign that turned into a far-right conspiracy theory, which some still believe to be true.
 Conspiracy theorists were also persuaded that Israelis were dancing on September 11th, which was another propaganda effort.

 The Creation of Influence Trolls

-It’s unknown who made the first domino fall.
-But after doing research, one could speculate that influence trolling got its start through far-right groups starting in the 1990s, and through the early 2000s, around the time 4chan and the GNAA were created.
+It’s unknown who caused the first domino to fall.
+But after doing research, one could speculate that influence trolling got its start through far-right groups starting in the 1990s, and through the early 2000s, around the time 4chan and the GNAA formed.

 4chan, the infamous imageboard site started by Christopher Poole, would go on to be the breeding house of trolls looking for a reaction and to influence others with disinformation.

 Many prominent Internet cultures began on 4chan, including the hacktivist movement Anonymous, the alt-right, Pepe the Frog memes, and Rick-rolling.
 With the help of anonymity, 4chan has become the most powerful trolling community in the history of cyberspace.
-They are responsible for countless vexatious attacks on celebrities, social/political movements, and religious beliefs.
+They are responsible for countless vexatious attacks on celebrities, social or political movements, and religious beliefs.

-But the most dangerous of all, according to many scholars, lie within the alt-right groups founded in the US.
+But the most dangerous of all lies, according to many scholars, within the alt-right groups founded in the US.

 A couple of weeks before election day, in 2016, alt-right trolls had coordinated an elaborate attack on Hillary and Bill Clinton’s Wikipedia page, which at the time was probably seeing millions of visitors.

-A pro-Trump message was left behind, merely announcing their endorsement for then-Presidential candidate Donald Trump.
-The group was the GNAA — founded by a team of cyberterrorists and grey hat hackers.
+A pro-Trump message was left behind, merely announcing their endorsement of then-Presidential candidate Donald Trump.
+The group was the GNAA, founded by a team of cyberterrorists and grey-hat hackers.
 Members linked to the GNAA include Andrew Auernheimer and Daniel Spitler.

 According to North, memes are powerful tools used for disinformation, as they are more likely to be perceived as true and users react to them quicker than words.

-Did the Russian-based troll factory, formerly known as the Internet Research Agency, study alt-right groups like 4chan or collaborated with them to conduct psychological warfare on Americans?
+Did the Russian-based troll factory, formerly known as the Internet Research Agency, study alt-right groups like 4chan or collaborate with them to conduct psychological warfare on Americans?

-“I think 4chan, as a notorious outlet for images of this sort, would have likely been a key source for anyone looking for material to influence the election,” North stated.
+“I think 4chan, as a notorious outlet for images of this sort, would have likely been a key source for anyone looking for material to influence the election,” said North.